QuentinRa/blog.quentinra.dev/maths/graph/terms/independence.md

 * then until you gave a value to everyone,
   * go to the successors
   * give them the lowest value not taken by a predecessor ($\ge 0$)
-  * You can change a vertex value if the constraint above is not respected <span class="tms"> (a vertex took the same value as an adjacent vertex)</span>
+  * You can change a vertex value if the constraint above is not respected <small> (a vertex took the same value as an adjacent vertex)</small>

 The Grundy function result is not unique, **unless** you sorted the vertices beforehand.
 What you will usually do is sorting the vertices by the number of successors.